shopgate/cloud-sdk-boilerplate-extension/README.md

 ## License

-Shopgate Cloud - Extension Boilerplate is available under the Apache License, Version 2.0.
+Shopgate Connect - Extension Boilerplate is available under the Apache License, Version 2.0.

 See the [LICENSE](./LICENSE) file for more information.